Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-movie-similarity.md

+---
+layout: post
+title: "Finding Movie Similarity from Plot Summaries"
+tags: [ Project, python, pandas, Cleaning Data, hierarchy, clustering, dendrogram, cosine-similarity, Natural Language Processing, NLP, Tokenize, Stem, SnowballStemmer, KMeans, TfidfVectorizer, regex, topical similarity]
+date: 2019-04-22
+excerpt: "Natural Language Processing (NLP) is an exciting field of study for data scientists where they develop algorithms that can make sense out of conversational language used by humans. <br/>
+In this Project, I have used NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia."
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/movie-similarity/tree/master/datasets).The dataset contains the titles of the top 100 movies on [IMDb](https://www.imdb.com/) as well as each movie's plot summary from both IMDb and Wikipedia.

+---
 ## 1. Import and observe dataset
 <p>We all love watching movies!
 There are some movies we like, some we don't.
 Most people have a preference for movies of a similar genre.
 Some of us love watching action movies, while some of us like watching horror.
 Some of us like watching movies that have ninjas in them, while some of us like watching superheroes.</p>
 <p>Movies within a genre often share common base parameters.
 Consider the following two movies:</p>